 Where to Stay

 El Born: This is my recommendation for the best place to stay in Barcelona.
-It’s close enough to the Gothic Quarter so you feel like you are close to the action but yet quiet enough to sleep at night (the Spanish like to party).
+It’s close enough to the Gothic Quarter so you feel like you are close to the action but yet quiet enough to sleep at night (Barcelona likes to party late into the evening).
 The streets are lined with artisan shops, tapas bars, and clothing boutiques.
 David and I stayed in THIS Airbnb on our second trip to Barcelona.
 It was the perfect studio to come home to at night after a long day of walking and exploring.
 It looks like it is no longer available, but it will give you an idea of a good location to stay in El Born!

 Gothic Quarter: For people who want to be right where the action is, stay in the Gothic Quarter.
 Filled with cobblestone streets, shops, and restaurants—this is the perfect central neighborhood to stay in.
 My family stayed in a cute Airbnb on my first trip to Barcelona and found its location the perfect home base for exploring different parts of the city.
 The metro is never more than a few blocks away making it easy to hop a train to explore more suburban areas of the city.
 Note: The neighborhood can be loud especially on the weekends.
 If you are looking for a quieter neighborhood, try Eixample or Gràcia.